 I looked into the viewfinder, turned the focusing dial, suffering but unable to understand how to combine them together.
 But, most importantly, I asked myself the question of “why should I do this at all if it is possible to simply get an SLR camera which is a way easier to operate”.
 But my grandfather repeatedly tried to convince me that the rangefinder camera is much more convenient when it comes to shooting and is better overall.

 Most likely, at that time I was not mature enough for using the rangefinder camera.
 But, if then I had managed to get hold of Yashica Electro 35, I think I would have had a completely different impression from shooting with the rangefinder camera and would understand that it is good and enjoy the photoshoot.
 But as a result, for years I have been convinced that rangefinder cameras are not very handy until I got hold of a Yashica Electro 35 GL.

 There is no point in describing its specification in much detail as this what a user manual is for.
 All cameras of the Electro 35 family are very similar to each other, you can take any of them and shoot well with it.
 Most models have almost identical characteristics.

-Yashica Electro 35 cameras are a typical representative of their generation — that of a manual focus rangefinder camera with fixed lens, aperture priority auto exposure mode, and manual film advance.
+Yashica Electro 35 cameras are a typical representative of their generation — that of a manual focus rangefinder camera with a fixed lens, aperture-priority auto exposure mode, and manual film advance.
 Thus, you set the aperture or choose one of the symbols, each of which corresponds to aperture on the lens barrel: Indoor — F1.7-2, Cloudy — F4, Sunny — F11; focus the lens and depress the shutter release button.

 Electro 35’s electronic shutter operates a stepless range of speeds from 1/500 to 8 sec.